alitokgonul/reading-is-good/README.md

 6. Navigate to `http://localhost:8080/swagger-ui.html` in your browser to check everything is working correctly.
 You can change the default port in the `application.yml` file

 7. Navigate to `http://localhost:8080/h2-console/login.jsp` to check the db

+8. Example calls for postman `reading-is-good.postman_collection.json` added to the project directory